dongl1n/rsschool-cv/cv.md

 - Discord: #6653

 ## About myself
+> When I grow up I will be a frontend developer.

 ## Education and courses
 - St. Petersburg College of Telecommunications named after E. T. Krenkel.
 Specialty: Technician-Programmer;